This post may contain affiliate links, view our disclosure policy.

 - 1 cup peanut butter chips

-Preheat oven to 350 degrees.
+- Preheat oven to 350°.
 Prepare cookie sheets by lining with parchment paper, silpat liner or cooking spray.

-In a large bowl with a handheld mixer, or the bowl of a stand mixer blend together butter, granulated sugar, brown sugar, and peanut butter.
+- In a large bowl with a handheld mixer, or the bowl of a stand mixer, add the butter, granulated sugar, brown sugar, and peanut butter.
 Mix together until it is well combined and light in color.
 Add in eggs and vanilla extract.
 Blend together.

-Let cookies cool on cookie sheet for a few minutes and then remove to a wire rack.
+- Let cookies cool on cookie sheet for a few minutes and then remove to a wire rack.
 You can leave cookies thick & puffy, or press a few additional peanut butter chips/Butterfinger chunks on tops of the cookies to gently press the cookie down.
-This is what I do.
-They are still thick & puffy but look more like a cookie shape.